-We are pioneers of social media and influencer marketing, using social channels and cultural events designed to deliver authentic and aspirational, yet attainable, experiences to attract and retain Millennial and Generation Z next-generation consumers, and these efforts have historically led to higher earned media value than most competitors.
+We use social channels and cultural events designed to deliver authentic and aspirational, yet attainable, experiences to attract and retain next-generation consumers, and these efforts have historically led to higher earned media value than competitors.
 We complement our social media efforts through a variety of brand marketing campaigns and events, which generate a constant flow of authentic and inspiring content.
 Our social media and brand marketing strategy is combined with robust and sophisticated digital performance marketing activities and our proprietary brand ambassador program.
 Once we have attracted potential new customers to our sites, our goal is to convert them into active customers and then encourage repeat purchases.
-We acquire and retain customers through paid search/product listing ads, affiliate marketing, paid social, retargeting, our brand ambassador program, paid social, retargeting, personalized email marketing and mobile "push" communications through our mobile applications.
+We acquire and retain customers through paid search/product listing ads, affiliate marketing, our brand ambassador program, paid social, retargeting, personalized email marketing and mobile "push" communications through our mobile applications.